Skip to main content

 Set Up a Git Repository Connection

-• Global level: From the left navigation menu, under the CONFIGURATION section, click the Connections tab.
+• Global level: From the left navigation menu, under the CONFIGURATION section, click Connections.
+Connections created at the global level are available to all folders.

 3. Enter the following details:

-• In the Title field, enter a name for the configuration.
+• Title - A symbolic name for the configuration.

 note